InsightDataScience/aws-ops-insight/README.md

 Terraform is designed to be idempotent, so you can always run the `terraform apply` command multiple times, without any issues.
 It's also smart about only changing what it absolutely needs to change.
 For example if you ran the apply command again, but use a different name, it will only rename a few resources rather than tearing down everything and spinning up more.

+If all went well, you have the following resources added:

+- VPC sandbox with all the necessary networking
+- Security Group, with all ports open to and from any IP
+- 4 node cluster, with 1 "master" and 3 workers

-If you ever want to tear down your infrastructure, you can always do that with the command:
+**Don't** destroy your infra now, but if you ever want to tear down your infrastructure, you can always do that with the command:

     terraform destroy